 - Know someone who has an addiction but cannot recognize symptoms

 - Thinking of quitting an addiction because you are aware of the negative effects on your life or health

 If you suspect that you might have an addiction, then it is important to talk to a qualified professional as soon as possible.
 Getting help can fix serious addiction problems.
 The key is taking that first step toward getting the help that you need.
-To learn more about addiction and your treatment options, contact Harmony Recovery Group for help
+To learn more about addiction and your treatment options, contact Harmony Health Group for help